mohitha-1210/NexGen-Med-Shield/README.md

 # NexGen Med-Shield 🛡️

 **NexGen Med-shield** is an integrated IoT and software solution designed to automate the identification and safe disposal of expired medications.
-This project aims to reduce medical waste and prevent the accidental consumption of compromised drugs.
+This project aims to reduce medical waste and prevent the accidental or intentional consumption of compromised drugs.
 ---
 ## 🚀 Overview
 Traditional medicine disposal is manual and error-prone.
 This system uses a combination of hardware sensors and a web-based dashboard to verify medicine authenticity and expiration status before triggering an automated disposal mechanism.